kernel-community/convo-app/README.md

-The best place to stay updated on all things Convo that currently in the pipeline or I'm musing on is the [Discussions](/discussions) tab
+The best place to stay updated on all things Convo that are currently in the pipeline or I'm musing on is the [Discussions](https://github.com/kernel-community/convo-app/discussions) tab

-## Dev
+### Setup

 1. `docker-compose up -d`: creates a postgres container in docker
 2. add vars in your `.env` (See `.env.example`)